-The aim is to develop a process that enables the attainment of the above goals in a transparent, inclusive FIGURE 3 Concordia University students gathering informally.
+The aim is to develop a process that enables the attainment of the above goals in a transparent, inclusive and efficient manner.

+FIGURE 3 Concordia University students gathering informally.

 FIGURE 4 View toward Nelson Plaza from the Beto Math and Science Center.